ynput/OpenPype/website/docs/dev_publishing.md

     identifier = "render_pass"
 ```

-- **`label`** (attr) - String label of creator plugin which will showed in UI, `identifier` is used when not set.
+- **`label`** (attr) - String label of creator plugin which will show up in UI, `identifier` is used when not set.
 It should be possible to use html tags.
 ```python
 class RenderLayerCreator(Creator):
     label = "Render Layer"
 ```

-- **`get_icon`** (attr) - Icon of creator and it's instances.
-Value can be a path to image file, full name of qtawesome icon, `QPixmap` or `QIcon`.
+- **`get_icon`** (attr) - Icon of creator and its instances.
+Value can be a path to an image file, full name of qtawesome icon, `QPixmap` or `QIcon`.
 For complex cases or cases when `Qt` objects are returned it is recommended to override `get_icon` method and handle the logic or import `Qt` inside the method to not break headless usage of creator plugin.
-For list of qtawesome icons check qtawesome github repository (look for used version in pyproject.toml).
+For list of qtawesome icons check qtawesome github repository (look for the used version in pyproject.toml).
 Default implementation return **icon** attribute.
 - **`icon`** (method) - Attribute for default implementation of **get_icon**.
 ```python
 class RenderLayerCreator(Creator):